PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 orchestration, core, pass-efficiency, architecture, and TensorFlow import blocking sequentially.
 Commit and push only; do not create or update a pull request.

+## Very-late Concat/global-pool/Conv-axis implementation checkpoint

+The sole production call now assigns its unchanged result to `_very_late_concat_global_pool_conv_axis_stats`.
+Its single raw counter remains complete because the owner neither prunes tensors nor changes topology.

+The result is observation-only immediately after `_very_late_concat_transpose_conv_axis_stats` and before the dynamic rank-one Unsqueeze/Reshape-shape rewrite.
+ModelIR/LayoutState forwarding and pass count are unchanged.

+Focused indexed-owner, legacy Conv-layout, very-late, and architecture coverage is `69 passed, 254 deselected`.
+The expanded sequential gate, explicitly including indexed Concat/global-pool coverage, is `1333 passed in 31.23s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.

+At resume, inspect the immediately following `_rewrite_dynamic_rank1_unsqueeze_reshape_shape_inputs()` owner.
+Confirm its result schema, occurrence forms, and cleanup behavior before selecting this very-late call for a distinct observation point.
+Commit and push only; do not create or update a pull request.